nephio-experimental/tko/KRM.md

 Metadata for templates, sites, and deployments are all represented as KRM labels.

-However, note that KRM labels (both keys and values) have similar restrictions to names, thus they must also be translated back and forth using `tko name`.
+However, note that KRM labels (both keys and values) have similar restrictions to names, thus they must also be translated back and forth using `tko kube`.

 Example: